Monday, June 1, 2026

 Building Your 1.d4 Response Repertoire

 Match your choice to rating and goals.
 Under 1500, prefer the Queen's Gambit Declined for structure and safety.
 Between 1500 and 2200, play the Slav or a flexible 1...Nf6 repertoire with Nimzo-Indian options.
 Above 2200, specialize in mainline Nimzo-Indian theory to create winning imbalances.
-Both 1...Nf6 and 1...d5 are trusted territory — master-game databases are full of them.
+Both 1...Nf6 and 1...d5 are trusted territory, master-game databases are full of them.
+For the broader Black-side decision tree across both 1.e4 and 1.d4, see our complete Black openings guide by rating.

 • Track results by line, note problem positions, and update your files after each serious game.